-The endless debate of which software package is better than the other will never cease to amaze us, but we’d like to bring “PRTG vs MRTG” comparison and debate to halt.
+The endless debate of which software package is better than the other will never cease to amaze us, but we’d like to bring “PRTG vs MRTG” comparison and debate to halt – as we did here against Nagios.
 Each software package has their pro’s and con’s and at the end of the day, using one or the other will help you get a better understanding of whats going on in your infrastructure and network environment.

 Pretty graphs and trends are just the tip of the iceberg when looking at differences of these two software packages as we’ll dive deeper into how they each perform crucial network management and monitoring tasks and map those results in a way that is easy to digest and compare to past trends.
 For many of us admins and network engineers, seeing pretty graphs helps us visualize what is happening in our networks and triggers us to either troubleshoot certain elements within our infrastructure or plan for future growth by looking at past trends.